Arizona Bat Rescue Volunteer Opportunities

 Amazon Gift Registry

-Sulphur Springs Mealworm Gift CertificatesTeach people about bats and share cute pictures: Everyone you meet gives you a chance to let people know how important, helpful and adorable bats are.
+DonationsTeach people about bats and share cute pictures Everyone you meet gives you a chance to let people know how important, helpful and adorable bats are.
 Share cute pictures of them.
-I can't even tell you how many people have told me they don't like bats or are scared of them until I show them super cute pictures.
+We can't even tell you how many people have told us they don't like bats or are scared of them until we show them super cute pictures.
 (Canyon bats are especially good for this since they are so teeny).

-Let them know they can help bats in many easy ways:
+Let people know they can help bats in many easy ways

 Don't trim trees May - September if possible, especially palm trees.
 Several species of bats use them for maternity roosts.